bjornmeansbear/climateChange/notes.md

 This is an incredibly controversial subject.
 You will find a wide range of opinions, predictions and scenarios, they will range from ones that see climate change as beneficial in that there will be greater crop yields and a stimulus to scientific and industrial processes to the apocalyptic, ones that state that we are done as a species and there is nothing that can avert extinction of ourselves and most everything else.

-For the purposes of sanity and this class we will try and stay to the middle road.

-The middle road though is still very bad.
+For the purposes of sanity and this class we will try and stay on positive things; though this can be hard as even conservative/middle of the road places now are still very bad in terms of outlooks...

 There is now a profound scientific consensus.
-In 2007 the IPCC, a UN chartered organization released its 4th assessment report.
+In 2007 (update with most recent one! shit!) the IPCC, a UN chartered organization released its 4th assessment report.
 This report is comprised of peer-reviewed findings of 2,500 scientists from 130 countries.

+(also, any references from the US one??? did I print these to read, are they in my piles???)

-“ Warming of the climate system is unequivocal, as is now evident from observations of increases in global average of air and ocean temperatures, widespread melting of snow and ice, and rising average sea level.”
+“Warming of the climate system is unequivocal, as is now evident from observations of increases in global average of air and ocean temperatures, widespread melting of snow and ice, and rising average sea level.”

-IPCC 4th report summary NOV 2007
+IPCC 4th report summary NOV 2007 (AGAIN, UPDATE THIS!)

 We are now entering an age that is beyond the highest concentration of CO2 in the planets observable history.

 The present concentration of CO2 in the atmosphere is approximately 387 ppm.

-When I first began giving this lecture the amount was 380ppm.
+Sidenote: When this class first began the amount was 380ppm. (c02 ppm graphic since 2007?)

 The IPCC states that there is a 90% certainty that manmade CO2 in the atmosphere is the strongest driver of atmospheric changes in 10,000 years.
 We can now understand ourselves as a force of nature.